shivamujawame/Fabric-Analytics-in-aday/English/lab-guide/lab7.md

 ## Task 1: Auto-Create Report

 Let's start by using the auto-create report option.
-And later in the lab, we will re-create the report we have in Power BI.
+Later in the lab, we will recreate the report we have in Power BI.

 1. Let's navigate back to the **Fabric workspace** you created in lab 2, named **FAIAD_<inject key="Deployment ID" enableCopy="false"/>**

-2. From the bottom of the left panel select **Fabric experience selector** icon.
+2. From the bottom of the left panel, select **Fabric experience selector** icon.

    ![](../media/lab-07/image6.png)